The Purpose, Goals, and Mission of the

-The purpose of the Academic Achievement Programs has remained constant through the years – to facilitate access and provide an opportunity for a college education to students who, if evaluated on traditional criteria, might not have access to the University of Maryland.
+The purpose of the Academic Achievement Programs has remained constant through the years – to facilitate access and provide the opportunity of a college education to students who, if evaluated on traditional criteria, might not have access to the University of Maryland.

-The Academic Achievement Program goals are to provide leadership, development, monitoring and evaluation of all its activities and services sponsored by the individual programs in the department.
+The Academic Achievement Program goals are to provide leadership, development, monitoring and evaluation of all its activities and services sponsored by the individual programs within the department.

 The mission of the Programs is to provide academic and counseling support to aid in the retention and graduation of students.
 Specifically, the mission is to provide services that enhance the academic potential and personal growth of each student served.